lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

-When running inference, with prompt-engineering and RAG, is not enough for your LLM, you can train it.
+When running inference, with prompt-engineering and RAG, is not enough for your LLM, you can tune it.
 This is harder but will result in better performance, better leverage of your data, and increased knowledge and reasoning capabilities.

-There are many ways to train your LLM.
+There are many ways to tune your LLM.
 We'll cover the most common ones here:

-- Basic training: build your own LLM for specific domain knowledge or task with finetuning, domain adaptation, and more
+- Basic tuning: build your own LLM for specific domain knowledge or task with finetuning, domain adaptation, and more

-- Better training: customize your training call and evaluate your LLM
+- Better tuning: customize your tuning call and evaluate your LLM

-- Bigger training: pretrain your LLM on a large dataset, e.g. Wikipedia, to improve its general knowledge
+- Bigger tuning: pretrain your LLM on a large dataset, e.g. Wikipedia, to improve its general knowledge

-In combination with a few techniques, we train LoRAs (low-rank adapters) on top of a pretrained LLM to get the same performance as finetuning the entire model, but with 266x fewer parameters and 1.09 billion times faster model switching.
+In combination with a few techniques, we tune LoRAs (low-rank adapters) on top of a pretrained LLM to get the same performance as finetuning the entire model, but with 266x fewer parameters and 1.09 billion times faster model switching.

 This efficiency gain is on and handled by default so you can use the correct model.
-## Basic and better training
+## Basic and better tuning

 === "Python SDK"